 All DCPS students can get free breakfast and, if they participate in an after-school program, they can get free snacks and a light dinner.
 All students can also pay for lunch.
-A student can get a free or reduced-price lunch if he or she is a D.C. resident, the student's household receives TANF or SNAP, or the household income meets the Federal Income Eligibility Guidelines (see fns.usda.gov/school-meals/income-eligibility-guidelines).
+A student can get a free or reduced-price lunch if he or she is a D.C. resident, the student's household receives TANF or SNAP, or the household income meets the Federal Income Eligibility Guidelines (see frame-eligibility-guidelines).